techorix/semtix/README.md

 This software is a free (GNU Affero 3.0 licensed) open source software meant to help German Semesterticket Offices and therefore contains many terms and explanations only aimed at a german-speaking audience.

-During the last decade the Semesterticketbüro of the Humboldt University Berlin developed this software to
+During the last decade the Semesterticketbüro of the Humboldt University Berlin pursued planning and development of this software to
  * Remove dependency of Microsoft license fees as this software will run on all operating systems supporting Java 7
  * Adapt the software to fit its requirement in the best possible way
  * Be independent from other publishers